jtokib/ledgerbloom/README.md

     ```

 4.  **Set up environment variables:**
     Create a `.env.local` file in the root of the project.
 This file is for local development and should not be committed to version control.
-Add the following, replacing the value with a secure, randomly generated secret:
+Add the following keys:
     ```
+    # Your public Firebase project API key
+    NEXT_PUBLIC_FIREBASE_API_KEY=your_firebase_api_key_here

+    # Your Google Cloud / Gemini API Key for Genkit
+    GEMINI_API_KEY=your_gemini_api_key_here

     # A secret key for securing the ShipStation webhook
     SHIPSTATION_WEBHOOK_API_KEY=your_secret_api_key_here

-    # Your Google Cloud / Gemini API Key for Genkit
-    GEMINI_API_KEY=your_gemini_api_key_here
     ```

 5.  **Run the development server:**